jawah/niquests/docs/user/advanced.rst

 So far, so simple.
 Well, let's investigate the GitHub API a little bit.
-Now, we could look at the documentation, but we might have a little more fun if we use Requests instead.
-We can take advantage of the Requests OPTIONS verb to see what kinds of HTTP methods are supported on the url we just used.
+Now, we could look at the documentation, but we might have a little more fun if we use Niquests instead.
+We can take advantage of the Niquests OPTIONS verb to see what kinds of HTTP methods are supported on the url we just used.

 ::